My Imperfect Good Dad & My Perfect Good Father

 He’s a mathematician, a craftsman, and a perfectionist.

-He loves his cut-offs, his ball-caps, and his paint-spattered white t-shirts.
+He loves his cut-offs, ball caps, and paint-spattered white t-shirts.

-He loves his truck, his sports page, George Jones, and Judge Judy.
+He loves his truck, sports page, George Jones, and Judge Judy.

 He loves the wonders of nature and the comforts of his home.